 - 1.3.1 Park Boundaries: this survey was intended to complete the primary recording of the stone walls of the Park, and to provide an analytical assessment of their development, evaluating their historical worth.
 It was intended to complement the survey undertaken by M J Coulthard in 1995, which provided a management record of the walls' form and condition.
-The work of the previous survey was not repeated. - 1.3.2 Roads, Views and Avenues: this survey was intended to inform the proposed repair and replanting of the roads and avenues, and to provide an assessment of the survival of selected elements of the Park's landscape, many of which have fallen into disuse, and are thereby effectively lost from the present landscape of the Park. - 1.3.3 Woodlands: this survey was intended to identify and record surviving elements of the formal woodland plantings in order to inform the management and conservation of the woods.
-It involved detailed topographic survey, locating selected individual trees and any associated earthworks, and was undertaken in conjunction with the digital survey results produced by Survey Systems Ltd. - 1.3.4 Artificial Drainage: this survey was intended to assess the survival of selected elements of the artificial drainage within the Park (many of which have become disused and thus effectively lost from the present landscape).
+The work of the previous survey was not repeated. - 1.3.2 Roads, Views and Avenues: this survey was intended to inform the proposed repair and replanting of the roads and avenues, and to provide an assessment of the survival of selected elements of the Park's landscape, many of which have fallen into disuse, and are thereby effectively lost from the present landscape of the Park.
+Subsequent to the submission of the draft report in 1997, many of the vistas and avenues have now been restored, and a description of these recent works is presented in Section 9. - 1.3.3 Woodlands: this survey was intended to identify and record surviving elements of the formal woodland plantings in order to inform the management and conservation of the woods.
+It involved detailed topographic survey, locating selected individual trees and any associated earthworks, and was undertaken in conjunction with the digital survey results produced by Survey Systems Ltd (Fig 33). - 1.3.4 Artificial Drainage: this survey was intended to assess the survival of selected elements of the artificial drainage within the Park (many of which have become disused and thus effectively lost from the present landscape).
 It comprised a review of cartographic evidence, in order to identify the drainage systems and comment on their evolution within the context of the Park.
 Much was already known concerning the drainage around the Hall and gardens, and the National Trust currently has a volunteer worker compiling a plan-based record of the drainage.
 In order not to duplicate this work, the survey concentrated on the little understood drainage systems of the outer Park, where the lack of appropriate documentation made archaeological methodologies more appropriate. - 1.3.5 Gardens: this was intended to chart the development of the formal gardens around the mansions, by means of botanical, topographic and documentary survey.
 A digital ground plan was provided by Survey Systems Ltd which was to be enhanced in the course of the present survey programme.
-The study followed the recent landscape report by Elizabeth Banks Associates in 1993, and was intended to expand and clarify the evolution of the gardens, by re-examining documentation records relating to the garden. - 1.3.6 Vegetational History and the Impact of Grazing: this survey was intended to identify the impact of historic land-use and management upon the moorland vegetation.
+The study followed the recent landscape report by Elizabeth Banks Associates in 1993, and was intended to expand and

+- clarify the evolution of the gardens, by re-examining documentation records relating to the garden. - 1.3.6 Vegetational History and the Impact of Grazing: this survey was intended to identify the impact of historic land-use and management upon the moorland vegetation.
 It will inform and enable the implementation of management programmes intended to limit erosion, and enable the restoration of heathers, mosses and bilberry, where appropriate. - 1.3.7 Historic Buildings: this survey was intended to examine the development, chronology and character of the Park buildings.
-Selected buildings required survey (Pursefield, Stag House, and Deerfold); the majority of the other Park buildings required descriptive analysis, the correlation with any documentary references, and a summary of their structural history. - 1.4 Methodology - 1.4.1 Boundary Survey: the initial phase of this survey was a survey of the structural details and junctions of both the internal and external boundary walls of the Park.
+Selected buildings required survey (Pursefield, Stag House, and Deerfold); the majority of the other Park buildings required descriptive analysis, the correlation with any documentary references, and a summary of their structural history.